HomeHow To GuidesPower Equipment RepairHow to Read a Spark Plug | Spark Plug Photos

 Spark Plug with Oil Deposits – Besthomegear.com

-Suppose you discover oily deposits that are black on the insulator thread or the electrode.
-In that case, it usually indicates oil is leaking past the pistons and into the engine’s cylinder.
-If you are mechanically inclined, you can try and pinpoint the problem or take it to a qualified small engine mechanic to diagnose.
+Suppose you discover black oily deposits on the insulator thread or the electrode.
+In that case, it usually indicates oil leaks past the pistons and into the engine’s cylinder.

-If it’s a significant repair, you should weigh out the costs; it could be time for a new mower vs. fixing the old one.
+If it’s a significant repair, you should weigh the costs; it could be time for a new mower vs. fixing the old one.

 Worn-out Electrode Spark Plug (image)